 Cinebench R15 Single Core Performance Scores

-- Scores taken from CPU-monkey
+- Scores are taken from CPU-monkey.

-Cinebench R15 Multi Core Performance Scores
+Cinebench R15 Multi-Core Performance Scores

-- Scores taken from CPU-monkey
+- Scores are taken from CPU-monkey.

 How Many Cores Does Fortnite Actually Use?